rformagio/microservices-tests/README.md

  > @MockBean to provide mock implementations for required collaborators.

- - SpringRunner vs SpringJUnit4ClassRunner
+ #### SpringRunner vs SpringJUnit4ClassRunner

  SpringRunner is just an alias for the SpringJUnit4ClassRunner.
 SpringRunner is available on spring-test 4.3.
  It extends SpringJUnit4ClassRunner

-- MockitoJUnitRunner
+#### MockitoJUnitRunner

-It doesn´t load the complete Spring context.
-It´s faster  than SpringRunner.
-It´s used for simple test of single java class.
+It doesn't load the complete Spring context.
+It's faster  than SpringRunner.
+It's used for simple test of single java class.
 By using this MockitoJUnitRunner enable to use @Mock annotation.
-If you don´t use MockitoJUnitRunner, you have to use Mockito.mock() method.
+If you don't use MockitoJUnitRunner, you have to use Mockito.mock() method.

+*Rodrigo Formagio*